Yessie

 Yessie is the second studio album by Canadian singer-songwriter Jessie Reyez.
 It was released on September 16, 2022, by FMLY and Island Records.
 Preceded by the first single, "Mutual Friend", released on August 12, 2022, the album was recorded between 2020 and 2022 during a time of "self-love and self-care".

 Critical reception

 Yessie has received generally positive reviews.
 Robin Murray of Clash gave the album a positive review, calling the record "scintillating" and "one that gleams with ambition and refuses to linger on the past".

+The album was longlisted for the 2023 Polaris Music Prize.